-Nevertheless, Russik adapted quickly and, after two weeks, Banguweulu opened the gate of the enclosure and it walked free.
-It explored the area around Chikuni and found that the pool in front of the station was a pretty good feeding spot as it is protected from fishing.
-However, Russik took quite a while to get the hang of catching food.
-It would be very excited to see the fish in open water but had to learn that its best chances of actually getting one in its bill was by grabbing it through the thick swamp grass, which slows the fish down.
+Nevertheless, Russik adapted quickly and, after two weeks, the enclosure gate was opened and he walked free.
+He explored the area around Chikuni and found that the pool in front of the station was a pretty good feeding spot as it is protected from fishing.
+However, he took quite a while to get the hang of catching food.
+He got excited seeing the fish in open water but had to learn that its best chances of actually getting one in its bill was by grabbing it through the thick swamp grass, which slows the fish down.

-Currently Russik catches most of its own food, and it even killed and ate its first snake (a Zambian grass snake) recently.
-Nonetheless, Banguweulu still feed it every three to four days to ensure it is getting enough.
+Currently Russik catches most of its own food, and he even killed and ate his first snake (a Zambian grass snake) recently.
+Nonetheless, the Banguweulu team still feeds him every three to four days to ensure it is getting enough.

-Unlike its predecessor, Seymour, it is unlikely that Russik will be able to integrate fully back into the wild.
-However, it certainly has a better life than in the zoo and, in its own small way, is contributing to raising awareness about the species.
+Unlike his predecessor, Seymour, it is unlikely that Russik will be able to integrate fully back into the wild.
+However, he certainly has a better life than he would in a zoo and, in its own small way, is contributing to raising awareness about the species.

-In the meantime, the transmitter fitted on Seymour confirms that it has successfully adapted to life in the wild.
-It most recently even left the swamps to fly downstream to the DRC side of the border to subsequently return and settle around Shoebill Island Camp.
+In the meantime, the transmitter fitted on Seymour confirms that he has successfully adapted to life in the wild.
+He most recently even left the swamps to fly downstream to the DRC side of the border to subsequently return and settle around Shoebill Island Camp.

 To comment on this story: Download our app here - it's a troll-free safe place 🙂.